 Overall, it is hard to avoid the conclusion that whatever gains were brought to Selma by 50-plus years of black voting rights have been all but taken away by a disintegrating economy.
 And this downward spiral seems likely to continue.

-All of which leaves me in a somber mood as the panel in Montgomery approaches.
+All of which left me in a somber mood as the panel in Montgomery approached.
 What now remains of the seemingly great victory that was won in Selma?
 What remains of what Dr. King and others risked their lives for?
 What is left of what many, including Dr. King, gave their lives for?
 Of what realm is Selma now the Queen CIty?